ttasterisco/ttasterisco.github.com/_posts/2013-11-22-bitcoin-and-the-future.md

 Even if Bitcoin fails to become the de facto currency of the Digital Economy, the box has now been totally opened (Pandora couldn't be happier) and the possibilities that can be unlocked are yet to be dreamed of.

 Conception date: November 22th, 2013

+charlie lee's theory of the stages of crypto-currencies

+it might happen
+but ideally, consumer and merchant growth would be going hand and hand